jbeechb/tier2-safe-docs/safe-guide-pi.rst

 #.
 From the Projects managed' menu select the project you want
    to see the resources for.
 #.
 At the bottom of the page you will see a summary of the resources
-   reamining for the selected project.
+   remaining for the selected project.

 Managing Project Users
 ----------------------